Skip to main content

 -H "Authorization: Bearer your-key"

-Returns 200 with user info if valid, 401 if invalid.
+Returns 200 with the resolved workspace scope if valid, 401 if invalid.

 Check auth status